 All shaft manufacturers design their shafts to produce certain ball flight results and to a specific “flex feel”.
 Typically, shaft manufacturers label their shafts’ flex designation with a letter L-A-R-S-X or a word like FIRM, SOFT of STIFF.

 The problem for golfers is that one manufacturer’s flex designation can be totally different from another’s.
 Frequency can be used to compare these different designations for the actual “feel” best suited for individual golfers.

-Mitchell Golf is proud to introduce its DigiFlex 2.0 Frequency Meter.
+The machine used to measure frequency is a Frequency Meter, offered by Mitchell Golf as the DigiFlex 2.0 Frequency Meter.
 First introduced in 1994, the DigiFlex Frequency Meter has set the standard in the golf industry for accuracy and reliability.

-It is powered by a Lithium battery for hours of operation, can be charged and powered from any standard USB port and is operational during charging.
+- It is powered by a Lithium battery for hours of operation and can be charged and powered from any standard USB port

-The new system is complete with a constant pressure clamping vise that has been a hallmark for accuracy of the DigiFlex Frequency Meter for years.
-The clamping vise comes with both an interchangeable shaft clamp and a tapered-contoured grip clamp for measuring frequency of raw shafts or gripped clubs regardless of the grip durometer or size.
+The DigiFlex system utilizes a constant pressure clamping vise that has been a hallmark for the accuracy of the DigiFlex Frequency Meter for years.
+The clamping vise comes with both an interchangeable shaft clamp and a tapered-contoured grip clamp for measuring the frequency of raw shafts or gripped clubs regardless of the grip durometer or size.

-The new DigiFlex 2.0 Frequency Meter has a unique feature with its measuring and display box mounted to a bearing plate that is attached to a precision ground slide rail for properly positioning the meter to accommodate different club lengths from 30” to 48”.
-No other frequency system offers this adjustability.
+A unique feature of the Digiflex is that the measuring and display box is mounted to a bearing plate that is attached to a precision ground slide rail.
+This ensures the proper positioning of the meter to accommodate different club lengths from 30” to 48”.

-The DigiFlex 2.0 Frequency Meter uses state-of-the-art updateable firmware making it future proof.
+The DigiFlex 2.0 Frequency Meter uses state-of-the-art updatable firmware making it future proof.
 Add this state-of-the-art frequency system to your club building and repair business or upgrade your old DigiFlex Frequency Meter today.